-Industrial melanism is due to the man-made influences leading to colour changes in various species.
-With the advent of the industrial revolution, many areas in North America and Europe started getting black due to covering with carbon.
+Industrial melanism is due to man-made influences leading to colour changes in various species.
+With the advent of the industrial revolution, many areas in North America and Europe started getting black due to covering them with carbon.
 The species that relied on camouflage to avoid predators either adapted to the changing circumstances or got extinct.
 The process of industrial melanism refers to micro-evolution due to the changes in the species.

 Also read: Human Evolution

 Industrial Melanism in Peppered Moth

 Since Europe has started using environment-friendly modern technologies, the selection pressure from predation has reversed and the moth is returning to its typical variety.
-This process is slower than the initial change because the allele is recessive for light colour and the copies from both the parents are required.
+This process is slower than the initial change because the allele is recessive for light colour and copies from both the parents are required.
 This is called reverse industrial melanism.
 In Australia, one species of snakes living in water, with black and white stripes has become completely black due to urban pollution.

 Industrial Melanism in Marine Dwellers

 Industrial melanism had been observed in the turtle-headed sea snake.
-These snakes have black and white bands on their bodies, but the researchers have come across snakes living in polluted water that are completely black.
-This is the evidence of animals evolving with respect to change in the surrounding environment.
+These snakes have black and white bands on their bodies, but researchers have come across snakes living in polluted water that are completely black.
+This is another evidence of animals evolving with respect to change in the surrounding environment.